 Moving to college usually means having lots of questions about your new home.
 Watch this video to learn more about our first-year residence halls!

+Clarkson University is a four-year residential campus, meaning that the majority of our students live on campus throughout their undergraduate experience.
 Our housing brings students together with community building programs and provides well-equipped facilities.
 We continue to modernize and update residence halls each year to ensure they are comfortable for students.
 Here’s a brief look at each of our residence halls:

 Cubley, Reynolds, Ross, Brooks (Quad)

 These four residence halls are connected in an "H" pattern and are often referred to as the Quad.
 Students also refer to them as Cubley-Reynolds and Ross-Brooks.
-Each hall has four floors (one residence advisor [RA] per floor), with 12 to 25 rooms per floor.
+Each hall has four floors (one resident advisor [RA] per floor), with 12 to 25 rooms per floor.
 Bathrooms are located at either end of each floor.
 Each room accommodates two people, which averages about 24 to 50 first-year students per floor.
 Rooms feature laminate flooring and neutral walls and are fully furnished with your basic needs: beds, desks, built-in dressers, window drapes and closets.

 The Quad RA Office, laundry service, Quad 200 (classroom/tutoring center), and Ross-Brooks Cafe (commonly referred to as "RoBro") are located in the center "core" of the Quad.

 This complex is home to about 50 students per floor (first-year and upperclass).
 Hamlin-Powers is comprised of four-story buildings with one RA per floor; double and single occupancy rooms are available.
 The bathrooms are located at either end of the floors.
-Each room in the Hamlin-Powers complex is a carpeted 16' x 11'18" living space, and furnishings include beds, desks, dressers and closets.
+Each room in the Hamlin-Powers complex is a 16' x 11'18" living space, and furnishings include beds, desks, dressers and closets.
 Rooms on the fourth floor are not carpeted.

 Graham Hall consists of four separate wings: Wilson, Van Note, Donahue and Olson.
 Each wing houses 60 mostly upperclass students (20 per floor) with one RA per wing.
 Rooms are set up as suites: two bedrooms with a shared private bathroom that easily accommodates two students per bedroom (four per suite).
 Each room in Graham Hall has laminate flooring and rooms are furnished with beds, desks, chests and closets.
 In addition, each floor has its own common lounge and laundry services are located in the basement.